Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     There are three types of redirects:

     -   `direct`: The redirect will reroute the alias assigned to it to a template pool.

-Direct has 2 extra fields after `type` is assigned to be `direct`. `alias` is the id of the pool alias to be used in the target field of a jigsaw block. `target` is the template pool to be used when the alias is called.
+        Direct has 2 extra fields after `type` is assigned to be `direct`:

+        -   `alias` is the ID of the pool alias to be used in the target field of a jigsaw block.
+        -   `target` is the template pool to be used when the alias is called.

         <CodeHeader>minecraft:jigsaw > pool_aliases</CodeHeader>